 - You may hear about a crisis or incident from news media rather than an institutional message or statement.
 Campus statements focus on sharing information about the university’s response, which can develop over time as additional facts become known.
 In a large organization, many individuals, and sometimes partnering agencies, will need to review a statement to ensure accuracy.

-- Multiple statements can be unhelpful, sparking confusion if they are contradictory.
-Duplicative statements can become a “check the box” performative action with limited value.
-It is best to focus on direct interpersonal support for members of impacted communities.
+- It is best to focus on direct interpersonal support for members of impacted communities.

 What can I do?